What is an Omphalocele?

 How are Omphaloceles treated?

-The delivery of babies with omphalocele should be planned because they require surgical correction in the newborn period.
-If the omphalocele is small, a vaginal delivery may be possible, but if the omphalocele is large, the mother may have to deliver the baby via cesarean section to prevent rupture of the omphalocele sac.
+There is no fetal treatment for Ompalocele, but the baby will require surgical correction in the newborn period.
+If the Omphalocele is small, a vaginal delivery may be possible, but if the Omphalocele is large, the mother may have to deliver the baby via Cesarean birth to prevent rupture of the Omphalocele sac.

 In cases of “giant” Omphalocele, the situation is more difficult.
 Often there is no space in the abdomen to replace the organs.
 So, the Omphalocele sac is dressed like a wound and allowed to heal, becoming covered with skin over time.
 Once covered with skin, the healing process to close the Omphalocele becomes a long term process over several months to years.
 The Omphalocele sac is closed using a few operations when the baby is much stronger and larger.